Kamran-Afzali/Kamran-Afzali.github.io/_posts/Bayes_GMM.md

 ### Introduction

-Mixture modeling is a powerful technique for integrating multiple data generating processes into a single model.
-Unfortunately when those data data generating processes are degenerate the resulting mixture model suffers from inherent combinatorial non-identifiabilities that frustrate accurate computation.
-Consequently, in order to utilize mixture models reliably in practice we need strong and principled prior information to ameliorate these frustrations.
+In statistics, a mixture model is a probabilistic model used to represent the presence of subpopulations within an overall population without requiring that an individual belongs to a specific subpopulation.
+It is a flexible approach that can be used to model complex data containing multiple regions with high probability mass, such as multimodal distributions.
+A typical finite-dimensional mixture model consists of observed random variables, random latent variables specifying the identity of the mixture component of each observation, mixture weights, and parameters.
+Mixture models can be used to make statistical inferences about the properties of subpopulations without sub-population identity information.
+Mixture models are also referred to as latent class models if they assume that some of their parameters differ across unobserved subgroups or classes.

 Bayesian mixture models can be implemented in Stan, a probabilistic programming language.
 Mixture models assume that a given measurement can be drawn from one of K data generating processes, each with their own set of parameters.
 Stan allows for the fitting of Bayesian mixture models using its Hamiltonian Monte Carlo sampler.
-The models can be parameterized in several ways and used directly for modeling data with multimodal distributions or as priors for other parameters.
+The models can be parameterized in several ways (see below) and used directly for modeling data with multimodal distributions or as priors for other parameters.
 The implementation of mixture models in Stan involves defining the model, specifying the priors, and marginalizing out the discrete parameters.
 Several resources provide examples and tutorials on fitting Bayesian mixture models in Stan, demonstrating the practical implementation of these models.

 In this post I will first introduce how mixture models are implemented in Bayesian inference.
 It is noteworthy to take into consideration non-identifiability inherent these models how the non-identifiability can be tempered with principled prior information.
 [Michael Betancourt](https://maggielieu.com/2017/03/21/multivariate-gaussian-mixture-model-done-properly/) has a blogpost describing the problems often encountered with gaussian mixture models, specifically the estimation of parameters of a mixture model and identifiability i.e. the problem with labelling [mixtures](http://mc-stan.org/documentation/case-studies/identifying_mixture_models.html).
 Also there has been suggestions that GMM’s can’t be easily done in Stan.

 #### Single varaible example